 permanent brain injury.

-If you have some of these long-term problems, your doctor can help you get specialist support like speech and language therapists or an occupational therapist.
+Your doctor can help you get specialist support like speech and language therapists or an occupational therapist.

 It’s normal to have no memory of a cardiac arrest and you may feel low, angry, confused or a combination of lots of different emotions due to the shock of the experience.
 It can also be difficult for your family members who may have seen it happening.
-Speak to your doctor if you’re concerned about your mental health as they may be able to refer you to counselling.

 You’re able to get an NHS Health Check for your risk of heart disease, kidney disease, stroke and other issues if you live in England.
 If you live elsewhere in the UK, contact your GP about getting checked for your risk of heart disease.

-speak to our cardiac nurses by phone, callback, email or online chat on Heart Helpline (Monday to Friday, 9am to 5pm)
+Speak to our cardiac nurses by phone, callback, email or online chat on Heart Helpline (Monday to Friday, 9am to 5pm).

-find more support from Sudden Cardiac Arrest UK, including meeting people who've had a cardiac arrest.
+Find more support from Sudden Cardiac Arrest UK, including meeting people who've had a cardiac arrest.

 To find out more, or to support British Heart Foundation’s work, please visit www.bhf.org.uk.
 You can speak to one of our cardiac nurses by calling our helpline on 0808 802 1234 (freephone), Monday to Friday, 9am to 5pm.
 For general customer service enquiries, please call 0300 330 3322, Monday to Friday, 9am to 5pm.